Jacudibu/rusty_space/README.md

     simulation --> pathfinding

+    main --> entity_selection
     main --> universe_builder
     main --> universe_loader
     main --> simulation
     main --> camera
 ```

+`main` mostly contains stuff that's still WIP and has not reached a size to warrant a separate crate yet.
+Ideally, one day it will just construct the bevy App through plugins.

-Have a look at the readme files in the individual crate subfolders for more information.
+Have a look at the readme files in the individual crate subfolders for more details.

 ## License
 [